randrmoel/rvm-readme-gen/README.md

 ## Installation <a name="installation"></a>
-The following dependencies need to be installed npm i axios, npm i inquirer, require fs
+The following dependencies need to be installed npm i axios, npm i inquirer

 ## Usage <a name="usage"></a>
 Nothing particularly

 ## License <a name="license"></a>
-This project is licensed under the MIT license.
+This project is licensed under the BSD 3 license.

 ## Contributing <a name="contributing"></a>
 All help welcome

 ## Tests <a name = "tests"></a>
-Test Program
+Tester

 ## Questions <a name ="questions"></a>
 <img src="https://avatars2.githubusercontent.com/u/58125997?v=4" alt ="avatar" style = "border-radius: 16px" width ="30" />